Do you feel your mineral powder foundation dries or streaks your skin?

 Best for darker and tanned skin types.
 Also suitable for ethnic skin types.

 How to apply dark mineral foundation

-Application is super simple, just tip a tiny amount of product into the lid of the container, swirl your Kabuki brush around in the dark mineral powder and tap the excess off on the edge of the lid before buffing the mineral powder on the skin using circular movements.
+Application is super simple.
+Just tip a tiny amount of product into the lid of the container.
+Swirl the Kabuki Brush around in dark mineral powder.
+Tap excess powder off edge of the lid.
+Buff mineral powder on the skin using circular movements.